okTurtles/group-income/docs/Getting-Started-frontend.md

 Two main reasons:

 1. Managing web servers is a PITA.
 2. Web apps can become huge, and bundlers like rollup/browserify/webpack can make it simpler to manage dependencies.
-At the same time, many of these tools and frameworks (especially webpack and anything more complicated than Vue.js), add lots of totally unnecessary complexity that 95% of front-end developers *[don't need](https://slack-files.com/T03JT4FC2-F151AAF7A-13fe6f98da)*, especially in an [HTTP2 world](https://blog.cloudflare.com/http-2-for-web-developers/).
+At the same time, many of these tools and frameworks (especially Webpack and anything more complicated than Vue.js), add lots of totally unnecessary complexity that 95% of front-end developers *[don't need](https://slack-files.com/T03JT4FC2-F151AAF7A-13fe6f98da)*, especially in an [HTTP2 world](https://blog.cloudflare.com/http-2-for-web-developers/).

 It used to be that servers would render HTML (using a server-side templating language and/or programming language like PHP) for each page that is visited.
 Everyone remembers putting this in their HTML (right?):